odoo/odoo/doc/reference/mixins.rst

 the visibility of the page allows you to take your time while editing the page and only publish it when you're satisfied.

-To include the functionnality, you only need to inherit ``website.published.mixin``:
+To include the functionality, you only need to inherit ``website.published.mixin``:

 .. code-block:: python